 The four-way stretch mesh on the rear of the hand and lightweight see-through mesh on the sides of the fingers makes them comfortable in warmer temps too.
 In my experience, the sizing on these gloves does run a bit small, so I’d recommend trying a pair on before you buy.

 Free of padding, the Fox Ranger is a lightweight, versatile glove that doesn’t break the bank.
-With a compression molded cuff, the upper is made from four-way stretch polyester and is completely padding free.
-A 'microsuede' nose wipe is strategically placed on the back third of the thumb panel keeping the soft material on the part you actually wipe your nose with, and nowhere else.
+With a compression molded cuff, the upper is made from four-way stretch polyester and is completely padding-free.
+A 'microsuede' nose wipe is strategically placed on the back third of the thumb panel, keeping the soft material on the part you actually wipe your nose with, and nowhere else.

 The Clarino palm is seam-free and finished with silicone bands on the thumb, index and middle fingers, as well as a touchscreen-friendly thread on the fingertips.
-If you prefer a bit of padding on the palm, Fox makes a gel version too.
+If you prefer a bit of padding on the palm, Fox makes a gel version, too.
 Even better, they are pretty crash-resistant and can be found pretty cheap.

 The previous version of 100%’s Ridecamp featured a small bit of molded ‘armor’ which, beyond looks, didn’t have a whole lot of function.
 The latest version, however, sees the strip of rubberized plastic removed giving the nylon spandex upper that little bit of extra movability.
 100% have also nailed the finger length, and the top fabric is exceptionally comfortable against your skin.

-The palm is made from single-layer Clarino, and fingers feature silicone grippers to prevent your hands slipping.
+The palm is made from single-layer Clarino, and fingers feature silicone grippers to prevent your hands from slipping.
 The previous version of the glove also featured a similar cut, but the pull tab on the wrist had a seam that rubbed like crazy.
-100% have wholly redesigned the Ridecamp and removed the culprit, which is good news!
+100% has wholly redesigned the Ridecamp and removed the culprit, which is good news!

 If you’re anything like us, gloves always seem to evade the washing machine, only to be found after a load of riding clothes is nearly finished.
 To prevent the Boundary Gloves from becoming overly funky for the extended period between washes, Dakine uses a 'Polygiene Odor control treatment', which seems to work pretty well.
 There is also a plush nose wipe on the thumb, something the hayfever sufferers and runny nose types greatly appreciate.

-Just like anything else, the fit and cut of a glove will vary by brand, however, the overall sizing is based on the same basic measurements; the circumference of your hand at the widest point (just below the knuckles) and the length of your middle finger.
+Just like anything else, the fit and cut of a glove will vary by brand, however, the overall sizing is based on the same basic measurements: the circumference of your hand at the widest point (just below the knuckles) and the length of your middle finger.

-From there, it comes down to your personal preferences of snug or loose fitting glove - everyone is different.
+From there, it comes down to your personal preferences of snug or loose-fitting glove - everyone is different.
 I tend to err on the side of tighter gloves, knowing they will stretch out over time.

-come with different levels of padding and protection both around the knuckles and fingers and on the palm.
+Ultimately there are two reasons to wear mountain bike gloves, grip on the handlebars and protect your hands.
+The best mountain bike gloves come with different levels of padding and protection both around the knuckles and fingers and on the palm.